jfmorcillo/mss/doc/source/module_description.rst

 * @name : field name
 * @format : long | short (/24 or /255.255.255.0 - format used in the config script)
+* @default : default value for the field - can be a string or a custom method (optional)
 * @validation : network (optional)
+* @show_if_unconfigured : the field won't be displayed on reconfiguration (optional)

 ::